DarpanBeri/Lua-in-C-/README.md

 ## Lua in C++
-**Note:** Lua in C++ is for a future prject which will be build upon this project.
+**Note:** This repo is a base for a future project.
 Lua 5.3.4 source folder is required to run this program.

 #### Files included:
     Prog3_1.cpp: